AnalyticsByJake/Prime_Time/README.md

-While the dataset itself is merely a generated simulation, the metrics and dynamics match those found in real-world reports.
+While the dataset itself is merely a generated simulation of Amazon sales data in India, the metrics and dynamics match those found in real-world reports.
 Using a variety of CTEs, window functions, aggregations, subqueries and joins, I manage to draw out the defining features of the data while also pinpointing the limitations to simulated data.
 After the analysis, Tableau was used to generate visualizations for the data.